PragmaticWorksSoftware/LegiTestDocs/articles/client/SetupInstructions.md

 ## Installing from Pragmatic Workbench

 1. Install Pragmatic Workbench [following these directions](http://help.pragmaticworks.com/docxpress/index.html).
 If you select a custom install, ensure that the LegiTest option is selected.
 1. After the Workbench installation completes, you will be prompted to install the LegiTest Visual Studio extension.
+Select the versions of Visual Studio that you want use with the extension.
 ![LegiTest Extension](images/VSIXInstaller.png)
 A